dancoombs/ec2spot/README.md

 2. The instance can be terminated with just 2 minutes of warning if the running price goes above your bid price.
 Be sure to save your work consistently, and bid high if you would like to stay running.

 #### Terminate Instance

+MUST RUN WHEN YOU ARE DONE WORKING OR YOU WILL CONTINUE TO BE CHARGED

 Run:
 ```bash
 aws-terminate